dfelinto/blender-manual/manual/editors/dope_sheet/introduction.rst

 Filters
 ^^^^^^^

+.. _bpy.types.DopeSheet.show_only_selected:

 Only Show Selected
-   Only include keyframes related to the selected objects and data.
+   Only include keyframes related to the selected item this item could be sequencer strips, nodes, objects, or any other type of data.
 Show Hidden
    Include keyframes from objects or bones that are not visible.
 Only Show Errors